aharonium/opensiddur.org/posts/HTML/prayers/collective-welfare/trouble/epidemics/prayer-in-response-to-the-wuhan-coronavirus-outbreak-by-nurit-novis-2020.html.md

 Adam and Ḥavah, Noaḥ and his family, bless and heal those stricken with the coronavirus and the plague that has afflicted China and threatens the entire world.
-May the Holy Blessed One be overcome by mercy for them, so as to heal, restore, strengthen and revive them.
+May the blessed Holy One be overcome by mercy for them, so as to heal, restore, strengthen and revive them.
 Send them complete healing from heaven, to both body and soul,